ablestack/graphql-codegen-hasura/README.md

 ## Status: \*BETA\*

-Important Note: Despite the 2.x version number, this project is at "Beta" status, with an evolving codebase.
+Important Note: Despite the version number, this project is at "Beta" status, with an evolving codebase.
 However, any breaking changes will be released with new minor or major version bumps in order to minimize disruption to any consumers.

-## Approaches
+## Approach

-These plugins allow for the following approaches to Hasura client code generation (or a combination of both):
+These plugins follow a **Fragment First** approach to Hasura client code generation:

-1.  **Fragment First**: Generate Hasura client code (gql & TypeScript) for every fragment defined in the target source code.
-This approach approach will generally provide greater long-term flexibility as it allows you to define and work with nested entity graphs.
-It also will only generate the code you need.
-However, it is slightly less automated, as it requires you to define graph fragments manually

-2.  **Table First** (Deprecated): Generate Hasura client code (gql & TypeScript) for every table defined in Hasura.
-This approach allows you to get up and running the fastest.
-However, it may result in a lot of unused (and so unnecessary) code being generated.
+1. The Developer defines one or multiple gql Fragments in source code
+2. The plugins scans the target source code for gql Fragments
+3. The plugins generate CRUD and config gql and TypeScript code based on the located fragments

+## Apollo Version

+Please note, this library currently only supports version 3 of the React Apollo client

 ## Quick Start